Scaffold-Stark/speedrunstark/README.md

 ### Core Components

 1. 💱 **DEX (`DEX.cairo`)**
-   - Simple decentralized exchange for the ETH/MyUSD pair
+   - Simple decentralized exchange for the STRK/MyUSD pair
-   - Provides liquidity for users to swap between ETH and MyUSD
+   - Provides liquidity for users to swap between STRK and MyUSD
    - We naively use this to determine the market price of MyUSD

 2. 💰 **MyUSD Token (`MyUSD.cairo`)**